Course code VidZ5001

 2. National Geographic. [tiešsaiste].
 Official Journal of the National Geographic Society.
 ISSN: 0027-9358. [skatīts 27.05.2014.].
 Pieejams: http://ngm.nationalgeographic.com/

-The course is included in limited choice electives of the academic master's study programme "Environmental, Water and Land Engineering" full-time studies.
+The course is included in the restricted elective (B) section of the LBTU Faculty of Environmental and Civil Engineering master’s study programme “Environmental, Water and Land Engineering” (VUZI), within the specialization “Environmental Engineering”.